Back to Home

 Packet Options

-Use different packet stacks for different readers.
-The repo now has three practical options ready to use, plus one legacy reference.
+I use different packet stacks for different readers.
+The repo now has three practical options ready to use, plus one longer full-dossier version.

 Scholarship-First Pack